LSSTDESC/Twinkles/doc/Cookbook/Sims_phoSimGen.md

 source setup/declare_eups.sh
 ```
 to declare this package location and name to the `eups` database with a tag given by your user name.
 This step will not required to be repeated.

+Now, there are scripts that use the OpSim output which is a sqlite database of ~ 4 GB size.
+We assume that many users will already have this database on their disk stored in a location convenient to them, and therefore this location will be different for everyone.
+To deal with this, we suggest, that each user copy the file `setup/setup_location_templates.sh` to `setup/setup_locations.sh` and set the value of the OpSimDir to suit their needs.
 After you have done this, everytime you want to work with Twinkles in a new SHELL, you have to setup Twinkles.
 Once you have `eups` database loaded in that SHELL, you can source the
 script
 ```